maatthc/nativescript-stripe-paymentcontext/README.md

 npm run demo.ios
 ```

+## Apple Pay

 Stop/Close the execution after it shows you the application.

 Open the Xcode Workspace at ./nativescript-stripe-paymentcontext/demo/platforms/ios/demo.xcworkspace

-Set up your Bundle Identifier and Apple Pay.
+Enable Apple Pay on your project "Capabilities" - you might need to set up your app Bundle Identifier.

 You are good to go.
-## Usage

-Not yet.

-## API

-Not even close.

 ## License